 Every state has different regulations in terms of what you can achieve with a non-compete agreement.
 Some states, like California, don’t even allow non-compete agreements save for certain circumstances.
 Consult an employment lawyer who can walk you through your state regulations and draft up an agreement that’s legal.

 If your state does allow you to have a non-compete agreement, you’ll generally be allowed to create one based on geographic location and length of time.
 This means the agreement will outline how long a stylist must wait before opening a salon or working in a salon near you and how far away they must work during that duration.

-You should also include a confidentiality provision in the non-compete agreement that protects your salon from having its proprietary formulas, techniques and information shared.
-A robust point-of-sale system like QuickBooks Point Of Sale for Salon powered by Revel Systems conducts business performance reporting and collects data about clientele, making it a wealth of information that you should protect.
-While the Payment Encryption in QuickBooks POS secures all customer payment information from falling into the wrong hands, other customer information collected from mobile payments or point-of-sale devices must be safeguarded from being used by a stylist who leaves.
+You should also include a confidentiality provision in the non-compete agreement that protects your salon from having its proprietary formulas, techniques, and information shared.
+Many point-of-sale systems collect data about clientele, making it a wealth of information that you should protect.
+Customer information collected from mobile payments or other devices must also be safeguarded from being used by a stylist who leaves.

 Because a non-compete can be fought in court (and sometimes dismissed), it’s vital to make the agreement reasonable.
 Minneapolis-based attorney Mike Gray, partner in Gray Plant Mooty, recommends to Salon Today to limit the non-compete to a year after a stylist has left, and depending on the density of the area and how many salons are nearby, limit the mileage.
 For example, forbidding the stylist to practice within 10 miles of your salon in a saturated area like Manhattan may be deemed as greedy by a judge should the stylist bring the case to court.
 In a rural area or one that is sparsely populated, longer distances may make more sense.